-STELLA AUSTRALIS and VENTUS AUSTRALIS are operated by Australis Expeditions in the fjords and channels of Tierra del Fuego, Patagonia.
+Australis Expeditions trusts in HAMANN sewage and wastewater management systems for its vessels STELLA AUSTRALIS and VENTUS AUSTRALIS.
+Both cruise ships operate in the fjords and channels of Tierra del Fuego, Patagonia.
 The luxury expedition cruise company takes protecting the enviromnment very serious and has chosen us to supply the sewage treatment technology for their vessels.
 Read their environmental protection policy here: https://www.australis.com/site/en/why-australis/social-and-environmental-responsibility/

 Brittany Ferries relies on HAMANN technology for sewage treatment on board their new LNG-powered “HONFLEUR”, currently nearing completion at Flensburger Schiffbaugesellschaft.
 Two HL-CONT Plus 40 sewage treatment plants provide a total treatment capacity of 8.000 litres per hour on board the 42.400 gt vessel that can carry 1,680 passengers and has a vehicle capacity of 2.600 lane meters.